primer/css/docs/content/components/tooltips.md

 Before adding a tooltip, please consider: Is this information essential and necessary* Can the UI be made clearer?
 Can the information be shown on the page by default?

 **Attention**: we use `aria-label` for tooltip contents, because it is crucial that they are accessible to screen reader users.
-However, `aria-label` **replaces** the text content of an element in screen readers, so only use `.tooltipped` on elements with no existing text content, or consider using `title` for supplemental information.
+However, `aria-label` **replaces** the text content of an element in screen readers, so only use `.tooltipped` on elements with no existing text content. **NEVER** use tooltips on static elements.
+They should only be used on interactive elements.

 **Note:** Tooltip classes will conflict with Octicon styles, and as such, must be applied to the parent element instead of the icon.